-How furikake is used
+How to use furikake

-The product was literally created to be mixed in rice and to increase calcium in Japanese cuisine.
+The product was literally created to be mixed into rice and increase calcium in Japanese cuisine.
 The product was so delicious that it was marketed by a food company.

 The main ingredients of furikake

-Shiso – An Asian plant that was used as a garnish until they discovered it was edible and colored the food.
+Shiso – An Asian plant that was used as a garnish until they discovered it was edible and colored food.

-Sesame seeds – It is customary to use whole or crushed sesame seeds.
+sesame seeds – It is customary to use whole or crushed sesame seeds.

-Gomásio - An alternative to salt
+Gomasio - An alternative to salt

-It has the advantage of neutralizing the acidity of the blood, favoring the secretion of digestive juices, stimulating the metabolism in addition to being very rich in calcium.
+It has the advantage of neutralizing the acidity of the blood, favoring the secretion of digestive juices, stimulating metabolism in addition to being very rich in calcium.

-It is also called sesame salt, which is very popular in Japanese cuisine.
-The Japanese name gomashio [胡麻塩] is literally sesame salt [塩] [ごま or 胡麻].
+It is also called sesame salt, which is very popular in Japanese cuisine. the japanese name gomashio [胡麻塩] is literally sesame [塩] salt [ごま or 胡麻].